me13tz/my_github_projects/README.md

 Top notch English skills, both written and verbal.
 I also have a talent for explaining technology to people who don't understand technology.

 I'm hoping to land a job within the next year as an entry-level Python developer.
-My self-study has leaned toward data using the Anaconda distribution, but I'm also learning Xcode/Swift.
+My self-study has led me to develop code on all platforms, with Linux being my favorite.
+Seeking a mentor-student situation to learn the ropes and be the best developer I can be.

 me33tz@gmail.com